National Runaway Safeline

 I don’t know what to say other than you are all beautiful humans and I’m in awe that y’all exist.
 I’m not southern, but I do stand by that y’all.

-If you are in the Chicago area and interested in becoming a youth crisis services volunteer at NRS, sign up for an upcoming Volunteer Orientation.
+If you are in the Chicago area and interested in becoming a youth crisis services volunteer at NRS, sign up for an upcoming Volunteer Onboarding.
 Please e-mail Jamin Draves, Volunteer Coordinator, at JDraves@1800RUNAWAY.org with any questions.

 Share This Post